Denis-Dev-2020/OOP_Ex3/Ex03/src/README.md

  - Graph center node
  - Graph connectivity to see if the graph is connected or saperated

-also we practiced Java GUI in this project with the help of JFrame and JPanel libraries
+also we practiced Python GUI in this project with the help of Tkinter library

 ## Implementation :